Modification : Inverted Abasic Site

 Construct Examples

-The same construct as shown above but with a standard orientation bases shown in green font inserted after the inverted abasic site will reverse the polarity and thus will have a 5' and a 3' end.
+The same construct is shown below but with standard orientation bases shown in green font inserted after the inverted base, this will reverse the polarity and thus the oligo will have a 5' and a 3' end.

 dSpacer (abasic furan) is a tetrahydrofuran derivative, in which a methylene group occupies the 1 position of 2'-deoxyribose. dSpacer is commonly used to mimic an abasic site in an oligonucleotide.
 In DNA, abasic sites are generated by hydrolysis of the glycosidic linkage to the nucleotide base, leaving just the sugar-phosphate backbone at that position.
 In the cell, abasic site formation occurs after a spontaneous depurination/depyrmidination event, by UV ionizing radiation, or as a Base Excision Repair (BER) intermediate (1, 2).
 Because such sites are fragile, they are easily susceptible to single-stranded/double-stranded breakage, and if not repaired by the BER mechanism, abasic lesions often lead to mutation by translesion synthesis during replication.
 The particular base incorporated opposite the lesion varies depending on organism and environmental conditions (3).